 Symptoms – Pain in the lower abdomen, genitals, hernias (chordapsus pain), cold feeling and pain in the stomach.
 A Yang deficiency in the organs below your abdomen that includes kidneys, liver, small intestine, large intestine, and bladder (lower burner) cause these symptoms.

-Treatment: You can take Fennel juice from the tuber and herb together with hot wine.
+Treatment: You can take Fennel juice made from the tuber and herb together with hot wine.
 Just blend well-cleaned tubers and herbs in a blender.
 Strain it, and your fennel juice is ready.

 2. Stomach discomforts due to indigestion: